 Along the bustling Main Street there is an excellent range of places to eat and drink, from a traditional pub like The Foresters Arms to fine dining at Grassington House Hotel.
 The vegetarian menu at The Retreat Café would satisfy the hungriest walker while delicious gourmet ready-meals and sandwiches can be bought at the 'Relish Grassington' deli.

-The village is crammed with independant retailers including several outdoor clothing shops and others selling souvenirs, gifts and furniture.
+The village is crammed with independent retailers including several outdoor clothing shops and others selling souvenirs, gifts and furniture.
 A thriving Post Office stands next to The Wine Shop which stocks an incredible range of Yorkshire bottled beers.

 There are some magnificent walks from the village itself, including the popular Dales Way alongside the River Wharfe, more energetic walks over Grassington Moor to see the leadmining remains or wanders to charming nearby villages such as Burnsall, Thorpe, Linton and Hebden.
 Our popular Grassington: Riverside & Woods leaflet trail can be purchased at Grassington National Park Centre and is an excellent walk if you've not visited before.